 Guide to Carlsbad beaches: North Ponto Beach (San Diego, California)

 Located on the northern end of South Carlsbad State Beach, North Ponto Beach is a day-use beach with beach access at Carlsbad Boulevard.
 Unlike South Ponto, this beach is very narrow.
-It’s popular with surfers who park at the North Ponto parking lot and hit the easy access to the beach.
+It’s popular with surfers who park at the North Ponto parking lot and have easy access to the beach.

 Beach Activities: